-- Do you need to distribute small amounts of content on a frequent basis?
-If so, you might want to consider creating a news-reader-type app using a framework such as TapLynx.
-This approach allows you to build and distribute your app once, then regularly release updates to the content displayed in that app without requiring the customer to do anything but open it.
-In this model, the cash flow usually comes in the form of ad revenue. - Do you want to publish content for sale on an infrequent or irregular basis?
+- Do you want to publish content for sale on an infrequent or irregular basis?
 For example, are you a publisher who wants to make book titles available to your customers?
 If this is the case, you may want to consider using the Kindle or ePub format.
 If you have no need of layout view, you might consider a large existing distribution network such as Amazon or Apple iBooks, or one of many smaller distribution networks. - Do you want to sell published content on a recurring basis?
 For example, are you creating a digital magazine?
 You can accomplish this by creating a custom app for each issue, but this can be work-intensive, and some customers may not want to download a new app every time.
 You can also consider creating an App Studio reader app, and then selling individual issues from a Web server.
 If you choose this approach, you can customize the app to display your branding, or use a generic viewer app.
 (Note, however, that this approach limits you to the platforms supported by App Studio.)